amk2777/Data-Interpreter-IA/README.md

-# Projet de Data Interpreter IA
+# Data Interpreter IA

-Ce projet est une application REST qui permet de traiter divers types de fichiers (à savoir .xls, .xlsx, .csv, .json, .pdf, .py) et de générer des analyses sur ces fichiers en utilisant un modèle de langage large (LLM).
-Il intègre des fonctionnalités d'extraction de texte, d'images, de données relationnelles et de code Python.
-Il utilise l'écosystème LangChain, des bases de données DuckDB, ainsi que FastAPI pour l'interface utilisateur.
+This project is a REST application that can process various types of files (namely .xls, .xlsx, .csv, .json, .pdf, .py) and generate analyses on these files using a large language model (LLM).
+It includes functionality for extracting text, images, relational data, and Python code.
+It uses the LangChain ecosystem, DuckDB databases, and FastAPI for the user interface.

 ## Table des matières